-(f) The aggregate Self-Arranged Ancillary Service Quantity, for each type of service, by hour;
+(f) The aggregate Self-Arranged Ancillary Service Quantity, for each type of service, by hour.
+For RRS, ERCOT shall separately post aggregated Self-Arranged Ancillary Service Quantities from Resources providing Primary Frequency Response, Fast Frequency Response, and Load Resources controlled by high-set under-frequency relays.
+For ECRS, ERCOT shall separately post aggregated Self-Arranged Ancillary Service Quantities from Resources that are SCED-dispatchable and those that are manually dispatched;

-(g) The aggregate amount of cleared Ancillary Service Offers; and
+(g) The aggregate amount of cleared Ancillary Service Offers.
+For RRS, ERCOT shall separately post aggregated Ancillary Service Offers from Resources providing Primary Frequency Response, Fast Frequency Response, and Load Resources controlled by high-set under-frequency relays.
+For ECRS, ERCOT shall separately post aggregated Ancillary Service Offers from Resources that are SCED-dispatchable and those that are manually dispatched; and

 (h) The aggregate Point-to-Point (PTP) Obligation bids (not-to-exceed price and quantities) for the ERCOT System and the aggregate PTP Obligation bids that sink in the Disclosure Area for each Disclosure Area.